flyrev/react-example/README.md

 # React Example with GitHub Actions

 React example app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure.
+And GitHub Actions.

 Requirements:
 - git